 The ambiguity was most noticeable in the statements of M'Culloch, whose literal manner revealed aspects of classical economics which the greater minds kept obscure.
 He was the first professor of political economy at University College of the University of London, a project of the radical Benthamites by which they meant to combat the influence of Oxford and Cambridge.
 He gave his first two lectures in 1829 and said he proposed "to inquire into the proper bounds of legislative interference with property and trade."
-The Morning Chronicle reported: "The laws, he said, which regulated the prosperity and decay of nations, were as certain as those which govern the celestial bodies; but more interesting, inasmuch as man might modify them by his interferences."
+The Morning Chronicle reported: "The laws, he said, which regulated the prosperity and decay of nations, were as certain as those which govern the celestial bodies; but more interesting, inasmuch as man might modify them by his interferences"

-Nevertheless he wrote in his Principles that noninterfer-ence should be the guide to policy and that exceptions were permissible only when they clearly could be shown to be of public advantage.
+Nevertheless he wrote in his Principles that noninterference should be the guide to policy and that exceptions were permissible only when they clearly could be shown to be of public advantage.
 The control of child labor was one exception, he believed.
-He was impressed by the testimony against child labor given before the Sadler committee of 1832 (the same Sadler who called the economists the per-secutors of the poor) and he supported the Factory Act proposed in 1833.
+He was impressed by the testimony against child labor given before the Sadler committee of 1832 (the same Sadler who called the economists the persecutors of the poor) and he supported the Factory Act proposed in 1833.
 His support is notable because that bill substantially increased the extent of control.
 He wrote to Lord Ashley, its original sponsor: "I hope your factory bill will prosper and I am glad it is in such good hands.
 Had I a seat in the House it should assuredly have my vote.
-A no-tion is entertained that Political Economists are, in all cases, enemies to all sorts of interference, but I assure you Nevertheless he wrote in his Principles that noninterfertion is entertained that Political Economists are, in all cases, enemies to all sorts of interference, but I assure you that I am not one of those who entertain such an opinion."
+A notion is entertained that Political Economists are, in all cases, enemies to all sorts of interference, but I assure you that I am not one of those who entertain such an opinion."
 He made it plain, however, that he did not approve of the control of adult labor, which some of the bill's supporters hoped would be its eventual outcome.
-His reason seems to have been the principle of the free agent, which is that in-dividuals should be free to work under whatever condidividuals should be free to work under whatever condi-tions they choose.
+His reason seems to have been the principle of the free agent, which is that individuals should be free to work under whatever conditions they choose.
 He did not apply it to children, because they do not have "the power to judge for themselves in such a matter."
-The principle suggests that M'Culloch be-lieved freedom was the major goal of policy.
+The principle suggests that M'Culloch believed freedom was the major goal of policy.
 But he wrote again in the Principles: "Freedom is not, as some appear to think, the end of government."
-The end is public prosper-ity and happiness, and freedom is a means to it and not the only means.8 Just what was the relationship among the alternative means, and how the means were to be selected to serve the end-he did not make clear, no more than Smith had done before him.
+The end is public prosperity and happiness, and freedom is a means to it and not the only means.
+8 Just what was the relationship among the alternative means, and how the means were to be selected to serve the end-he did not make clear, no more than Smith had done before him.